Think of movies like Raiders of the Lost Arc, The Truman Show, and Ocean’s Eleven.

 You may have noticed how we’ve incorporated ‘you’ and ‘your’ language in this post as well.

-Another important thing to note here is that when you’re creating an audience-centric script, you shouldn’t heavily mention your product’s/service’s features.
+Another important thing to note in an audience-centric script, you shouldn’t heavily mention your product’s/service’s features, instead share the benefits your target audience can gain from your offering.

-Your script should, for instance, share examples like “is your existing service charging you more?” or “do you want to improve your bottom-line?”
+Your script should share examples like “is your existing service charging you more?” or “do you want to improve your bottom line?”

 Basically, make it about them and not about you.